AdhocSteve/AutomatedTradingSystem/README.md

 Investopeida, Medium, Youtube and other great sources that I will be sure to cite.

 # Setting Up Your Development Environment
 Alright I'll assume that if you're browsing Git then you are already familiar with either Ubuntu, WSL2, Docker or Anaconda.
+Here I used miniconda with python 3.9

+So here are the steps.
+1. Download Miniconda
+2. Fork then clone this repository.
+3.